An honest, unfiltered memoir about a girl with an unconventional family.

 About the author

 Lara Lillibridge sings off-beat and dances off-key.
 She is a graduate of West Virginia Wesleyan College’s MFA program in creative nonfiction.
 In 2016, she won the Slippery Elm Literary Journal’s Prose Contest, American Literary Review’s Creative Nonfiction Contest, and was a finalist in both Black Warrior Review’s Nonfiction Contest and Disquiet’s Literary Prize in Creative Nonfiction.
-Lara resides in Lakewood, Ohio.
+Lara resides in Cleveland, Ohio.